jetyamato/patbook/README.md

-# Part 4
+# Part 5

-This commit corresponds to Part 3 of the tutorial from the book.
+This commit corresponds to Part 4 of the tutorial from the book.

-- Setup the template rendering using Twig
+- Create Twig templates
-- Setup the dependency injection using Auryn
+- Create value object for template directory
+- Modify the templates to be reusable
+- Added code to prevent XSS vulnerability